-- 7. Edit the configuration file which by default is installed in [kea-install-dir]/etc/kea/kea.conf and contains configuration for all Kea services.
-Configuration choices for DHCPv4 and DHCPv6 services are described in Section 8.2 and Section 9.2:w respectively. - 8.
+- 7. Edit the Kea configuration files which by default are installed in the [kea-install-dir]/etc/kea/ directory.
+These are: kea-dhcp4.conf, kea-dhcp6.conf, kea-dhcp-ddns.conf and kea-ctrl-agent.conf, for DHCPv4 server, DHCPv6 server, D2 and Control Agent respectively. - 8.
 In order to start the DHCPv4 server in background, run the following command (as root):